 If you get a chance to look at some of the artists other works on his website or in the Montreal area you get the sense that the question, “what is this doing here?” comes up a lot.
 They are truly unique and add intrigue to the locations they reside.

-Location Address: formerly near Confederation Boulevard, Ottawa, ON
+Location Address: FORMERLY near Confederation Boulevard, Ottawa, ON (now missing-in-action)

 What do you think of when you look at this sculpture?